 Hop on the ferry to Red Hook (even the transportation is fun!) and head to this kid-friendly waterfront shack for mini-golf, bean-bag toss, sandboxes and eat-with-your-hands buckets of seafood (plus hot dogs for picky eaters…and watermelon margaritas for you).

 Head to the “Country” at the Queens County Farm Museum

 Little city slickers can get acquainted with goats, pigs and chickens at NYC’s oldest continuously operating farm—it’s been around for, oh, 320 years.
 For the full rural experience, stop by for the Queens County Fair (September 21 and 22) for pie-eating contests, hayrides and carnival games.

 Got a ball of energy on your hands?
 Head just outside the city (an hour on the LIRR plus a quick cab ride) to Bounce, a massive playground of trampolines, foam pits, extra-springy dodgeball and more.
 (It happens to be an awesome workout too.)
 If she’s not tired after a full day of acrobatics, we don’t know what to tell you.

 Maybe your babysitting charge is more of the artistic type, in which case he’ll be right at home on a family tour of the Whitney.
 On weekends, the education center turns into a hands-on studio, where kids (and adults) can create their own masterpieces inspired by the works on view.

 Geek Out with VR

 The ultimate challenge: an older kid who refuses to part with her phone for more than 30 seconds.
-Take her to Jump Into the Light for trippy digital experiences like painting, zombie hunting and even “3-D selfie” that you can use to print out a mini version of yourself.
+Take her to Jump Into the Light for trippy digital experiences like painting, zombie hunting and even “3-D selfies” that you can use to print out mini versions of yourselves.